ikaroso/WordsKing/README.md

-2.(Need to do right now) Connect those tables to make a new table.

-   In this new table, all word are stored without repetation.

-   And it is okay that some tuples have NULL value in some columns.

-   Actually this is the difficlut part, i dont know how to do it now.

-3.Find a algorithm that can combine all the frequency together to make evaluating the difficulty of a word possible.
+2.Find a algorithm that can combine all the frequency together to make evaluating the difficulty of a word possible.

-4.Given some words and generate a reasonable paragraph which contains all the given words.
+3.Given some words and generate a reasonable paragraph which contains all the given words.

 |--------------------------------------------------------------------------|